 If the hiding is due to an event, then your cat should return to normal after a few days, If it is due to an illness or pain, the cat may need to be examined by a veterinarian.

 Elimination Behavior Changes

-Possibly the number one reason for cats to be relinquished, euthanized, and abandoned is an elimination problem.
+One of the main reasons cats are relinquished, euthanized, or abandoned is the development of a urinary or fecal elimination problem.
 Behavior changes in the urination and defecation habits of your cat are most often related to stress, fear, or a lack of appropriate, clean, litter box options.

 Scratching Behavior Changes

 Scratching is a normal cat behavior, but if your cat suddenly starts scratching more, especially in one particular spot, it could be an indication that it is stressed.
 Nutritional supplements designed to relax your cat without sedating it, as well as pheromones, may help lower your cat's stress level.